 I sit and do my wicking and labeling during the week.
 Currently, that is all I need.
-To make more I would have to quit my day job and make candles full time.
+To make more I would have to quit my day job and make candles full-time.
 This article is about making money on the side which is what I do.

 What container or vessel will you use?
 Glass or Metal (tin)?

 Options for containers are endless!
 You must choose.
 I would not have more than 3 vessels.
-You will need to do the testing for each combination of containers and wick with the fragrance you have.
+You will need to do the testing for each combination of containers and wicks with the fragrance you have.
 This is worth discussing.

 This is the area I mention because it is like the restaurant menu that has so much that it is hard to maintain.
 You have to manage your inventory and the larger the variety the more complex it gets.

 A product line that is more uniform also has a more sleek sophisticated appeal.
 I sell jelly jars and have a bohemian style.
 This is where your branding comes in for your candle-making business.
 If you want a high-end boutique look don’t mirror a thrift store or a dollar store.
 Save those containers for the crafts shows.

 Glass or Metal?
 What no one has probably told you before is the pros and cons of this choice.
 Glass is harder to work with for a few reasons.
 One is that you have to maintain the wax temperature when using soy as it is sensitive to rapid changes.